ckamm/multidistribute/README.md

 - **CollectionUserState** - Records how many tokens a user has deposited into a collection
 - **Distribution** - Manages token distribution for a collection including total tokens deposited, mint, vault and amount distributed
 - **DistributionUserState** - Tracks how many tokens a user has received from a distribution

+## Build and Test

+Initially built with Solana 1.18.26 and Anchor 0.28.0.
+Use `anchor test` to run the basic tests.

 ## License